robi42/boot-rest/README.md

 To build & run via command line shell:

-    mvn clean package && java -server -jar target/boot-rest.jar
+    ./gradlew clean build && java -server -jar build/libs/boot-rest.jar

-Or simply run `ApplicationInitializer.main()` via IDEA (you may have to configure Java 8 there as well, BTW).
+Or simply run `ApplicationInitializer.main()` via IDEA (min.
+13.1 EAP, BTW).

 An endpoint to play with:

     curl localhost:8888/api/greetings

-Note: this thing is ready to be deployed on Heroku (and verified to run packaged as WAR in Tomcat 8, too)...
+Note: this thing is ready to be deployed on Heroku...